fetis/30-seconds-of-angular/snippets/reusing-code-in-template.md

 ---

 # Content
-The best way to re-use your code is to create a component, but in some sutuations you would like to keep everything in the same component.
+While the best way of reusing your code is creating a component, it's also possible to do it in a template.

-To resovle this issue you can use `ng-template` and `*ngTemplateOutlet` directives.
+To do this you can use `ng-template` along with `*ngTemplateOutlet` directive.

 ```html
   <p>